amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

    s1 = cv.Sim(pars, label='Default')
    s2 = cv.Sim(pars, interventions=elderly, label=label)
    msim = cv.parallel(s1, s2)
-   fig = msim.plot(['cum_deaths', 'cum_infections'])
+   msim.plot(['cum_deaths', 'cum_infections'])

 .. figure:: fig_example.png

    Illustrative result of a simulation in Covasim focused on exploring an intervention for protecting the elderly. :label:`example`

-Similar design philosophies have been articulated for other projects, such as Grails :cite:`abdul2009groovy` [1]_.
+Similar design philosophies have been articulated by previously, such as for Grails :cite:`abdul2009groovy` among others [1]_.

 ..
-[1] Other similar philosophical statements include "The manifesto of Matplotlib is: simple and common tasks should be simple to perform provide options for more complex tasks" (`Data Processing Using Python <https://pt.coursera.org/lecture/python-data-processing/2-fundamentals-of-python-plotting-xMQeE>`__) and "Simple, common tasks should be simple to perform; Options should be provided to enable more complex tasks" (`Instrumental <https://instrumental-lib.readthedocs.io/en/stable/developer.html>`__).
+[1] Other similar philosophical statements include "The manifesto of Matplotlib is: simple and common tasks should be simple to perform; provide options for more complex tasks" (`Data Processing Using Python <https://pt.coursera.org/lecture/python-data-processing/2-fundamentals-of-python-plotting-xMQeE>`__) and "Simple, common tasks should be simple to perform; Options should be provided to enable more complex tasks" (`Instrumental <https://instrumental-lib.readthedocs.io/en/stable/developer.html>`__).